 3.4.
 Clara Alonso

 Clara Alonso is a Spanish model known for her spreads and spreads in magazines like Vanity Fair, Glamor, and Elle.
-She has been the face of GUESS and AX Amani Exchange in addition to being the lone model from Spain to walk in the 2008 Victoria’s Secret fashion show since 1999.
+She has been the face of GUESS and AX Amani Exchange and the lone model from Spain to walk in the 2008 Victoria’s Secret fashion show since 1999.

 Pedro Almodovar